Research Administration Officer

 About the opportunity

 The University values courage and creativity; openness and engagement; inclusion and diversity; and respect and integrity.
-As such, we see the importance of recruiting talent aligned to these values and are looking for a Research Administration Officer who possesses:
+As such, we see the importance of recruiting talent aligned to these values and are looking for a Research Administration Officer who possesses the following:

 For more information on the position and University, please view the candidate information pack available from the job’s listing on the University of Sydney careers website.